Blue Urbanism: Exploring Connections between Cities and Oceans

 Published on: August 21, 2014

-This online course offers reading excerpts from the book Blue Urbanism: Exploring Connections between Cities and Oceans by Timothy Beatley.
+This reading based online course offers reading excerpts from the book Blue Urbanism: Exploring Connections between Cities and Oceans by Timothy Beatley.

 In Blue Urbanism, Beatley explores issues ranging from urban design and land use, to resource extraction and renewable energy, to educating urbanites about the wonders of marine life.
 He examines how emerging practices like community supported fisheries and aquaponics can provide a sustainable alternative to industrial fishing practices.
 Other chapters delve into incentives for increasing use of wind and tidal energy as renewable options to oil and gas extraction, and how the shipping industry is becoming more “green.”
 Through engaging stories and examples, Beatley also explores the many ways in which urban citizens can interact meaningfully with the ocean, from beach cleanups to helping scientists gather data.